josherrickson/stata2/stata_markdown/05-regression.md

 Note that the difference in the marginal means corresponds to the coefficients above.
 E.g. the marginal means at repair record 1 and 2 are 20.42972 and 21.63332 respectively, for a difference of 1.2036 - which is exactly (with rounding) the coefficient we saw on `rep78 = 2` above!

-Note that the t-tests here are simply testing whether the marginal means are different than zero - of no real interest.
+The t-tests here are simply testing whether the marginal means are different than zero - of no real interest.

 Now, we can look at all pairwise comparisons by adding the `pwcompare(pv)` option to margins: